czyzby/gdx-lml/README.md

 This repository contains most of my libraries aimed at improving LibGDX framework.
 While they used to be kept in multiple separate repositories, this setup is much easier to maintain for the contributor(s) and, well, makes it harder to overlook some of my less popular libraries.

 ### Note
 This used to be `gdx-lml` library repository before I finally forced myself to merge all my LibGDX extensions into one huge Gradle project.
-This repository one was chosen, as `gdx-lml` is (or used to be) my most popular library.
+This repository was chosen over the others, as `gdx-lml` used to be my most popular library at the time.
 (Yeah, you got me: I wanted to keep the stars - sue me.)
 Switching to the previous setup is highly unlikely, so if you watched some of my other repositories, it's time to do the same with this one.
 Sorry.

 If you came here looking for `gdx-lml` documentation, [check this out](lml). `gdx-lml-tests` project, which shows usage of all LML tags, was moved [here](examples/gdx-lml-tests).

-Also, repository might include example project using latest snapshot versions and their new features.
-Before including the libraries in your project, make sure that you use the correct version.
+Also, this repository might include example projects using the latest snapshot versions and their new features.
+Before including the libraries in your application, make sure that you're about to use the correct version.

 ## Projects